bilke/hooq/SCRIPT_README.txt

 	preferable to assert(result == expected), as it provides a more detailed error message.

+ - importExtension("extensionName");
+	Attempts to load the specified QtScript extension.
+If the extension can not be loaded, an exception is thrown.
+Example:

+	 importExtension("qt.sql"); // loads QtSql

 There are several options while recording to make the resulting script easier to read and alter under the "Options" menu, all of which are turned on by
 default: